Our story

 • Support not-for-profit organisations.

 Incidentally, I have never given up my day job (by trade I am a journalist) to run Honey’s.
 Instead, it has been managed by more or less the same team for the last decade.
 In 2019 I took the decision to set up an employee share trust, which will make it more of a partnership arrangement.
-Our MD, by the way, is my son, Nathaniel.

 Please do get in touch